 The pH of the vagina is generally self-regulating.
 It ranges from 3.8-4.5 (slightly acidic) for most of the menstrual cycle.
 The acidic pH of the vagina serves an important role in your health, creating a natural barrier to infections like bacterial vaginosis (BV) and yeast overgrowth (Candida).
 However, vaginal pH needs to fluctuate to accommodate natural fertility.

 The acidic pH of the vagina that fights bacteria and excess yeast can weaken and even kill sperm.
-It is during ovulation that surges in luteinizing hormone (LH) and an increase in cervical mucus cause pH to move into the 7-14 range, or more alkaline.
+It is during ovulation that surges in luteinizing hormone (LH) and an increase in cervical mucus cause pH to move into the 7 plus range, or more alkaline, explain Brazilian researchers in the journal MedicalExpress.
 This increase in cervical mucus and shift to a more alkaline pH allows sperm a chance to survive for up to 48 hours inside the female reproductive system.
 There, they can safely travel through the vagina and cervix into the fallopian tubes for conception.

 What if Vaginal pH is too Alkaline?

 A pH that is too alkaline decreases healthy vaginal flora and sets up an environment where infections like BV and Candida can flourish.
-Vaginal infections are transmitted sexually.
-Be aware of what’s happening with your body, so you don’t pass infections to your partner.
 BV in particular increases risk of other problems like pelvic inflammatory disease (PID), chlamydia, and complications during pregnancy.

 Signs of a vaginal pH imbalance to look for include: